ceph/ceph/doc/radosgw/qat-accel.rst

    * To properly use the QATlib library, the Intel VT-d and SR-IOV parameters must be enabled in the platform BIOS.
-   * Some qatlib features require a recent kernel driver or firmware version.
+   * Some QATlib features require a recent kernel driver or firmware version.
      See `QATlib Kernel Driver Releases`_.
    * The supported platform contains a 4xxx Intel Communications device or newer.